-The Brazilian federal production tax rates and federal sales tax rates increased in 2017 and 2018 and remained flat in 2019 and 2020.
-In early 2017, the Supreme Court decided that the value-added tax would not be used as the basis for calculating the federal sales tax, resulting in a reduction of the federal sales tax.
-The Brazilian tax authorities have appealed the Supreme Court's decision and such appeal is in process.
-However, our Brazilian subsidiaries commenced legal proceedings to ascertain their ability to calculate federal sales tax without using the value-added tax as a basis, in accordance with the Supreme Court's ruling, and obtained a final favorable resolution in 2019.
-In 2020, the federal production and sales taxes together resulted in an average of 15.9% tax over net sales.
+In early 2017, the Brazilian Federal Supreme Court ruled that the value-added tax would not be used as the basis for calculating the federal sales tax, resulting in a reduction of the federal sales tax.
+Our Brazilian subsidiaries commenced legal proceedings to ascertain their ability to calculate federal sales tax without using the value-added tax as a basis, in accordance with the Brazilian Federal Supreme Court's first ruling, and obtained a final favorable resolution in 2019.
+However, the Brazilian tax authorities appealed the Brazilian Federal Supreme Court's decision and such appeal was denied in May 2021.
+In 2022, the federal production and sales taxes together resulted in an average of 15.5% tax over net sales.

 In recent years, the excise tax rate on concentrate in Brazil has undergone recurrent temporary fluctuations.
-The excise tax rate was reduced from 20.0% to 4.0% from September 1, 2018 to December 31, 2018, was increased from 4.0% to 12.0% from January 1, 2019 to June 30, 2019, was reduced to 8.0% from July 1, 2019 to September 30, 2019 and was increased to 10.0% from October 1, 2019 to December 31, 2019.
-The excise tax rate was reduced to 4.0% from January 1, 2020 to May 31, 2020, increased to 8.0% from June 1, 2020 to November 30, 2020 and decreased again to 4.0% on December 1, 2020 until January 31, 2021.
-It will be increased to 8.0% from February 1, 2021 onward.
-The tax credit that we may recognize in our Brazilian operations in connection with purchases of concentrate in the Manaus Free Trade Zone will be affected accordingly.
+The excise tax rate was reduced to 4.0% from January 1, 2020 to May 31, 2020, was increased to 8.0% from June 1, 2020 to November 30, 2020, was reduced again to 4.0% from December 1, 2020 to January 31, 2021, was increased to 8.0% from February 1, 2021 to February 24, 2022, was reduced to 6% from February 25, 2022 to April 30, 2022 and returned to 8% on May 1, 2022.
+The tax credit that we may recognize in our Brazilian operations in connection with purchases of concentrate in the Manaus Free Trade Zone has been affected accordingly.